hfiguiere/i18n-format/README.md

 will be replaced by another macro that will call `gettext!`.
 To call `ngettext!` just use `i18n_nfmt` as a placeholder inside the macro.

+## Error

+The underlying [`formatx::formatx!`] macro will panic in some case.
+When it returns an error, `i18n_format` will output the error instead of the string.

 ## Meson support

 The original use of this crate is with gtk-rs apps built with